gmarti-web/gmarti-web.github.io/collections/_markdown-for-github-pages/02-frontmatter.md

 ---
 title: Front matter
 permalink: /markdown-for-github-pages/frontmatter/
-last_modified_date: 2025-03-23
+last_modified_date: 2025-03-26
 order: 2
 ---

-Front matter tells Jekyll how to render your Markdown pages on your site.
+Front matter tells Jekyll how to render Markdown pages on your site.
 It defines the page's title, layout, URL, and other metadata.
 If a page doesn't have this information, Jekyll won't render it.

+This page describes:

+* How to wrte basic front matter.
+* Some common metadata elements used in front matter.
+* Where to find other resources to learn more advanced front matter use cases.

 ## Basic front matter structure

 Front matter goes at the top of each Markdown page.
-It's marked off from the rest of the content with three dashes (`---`).
+It's marked off from the rest of the document with three dashes (`---`).

 For example, here's the start of a Markdown document with front matter: